 For foodies looking for fine dining in Snowmass, il Poggio is an Italian institution in the Snowmass Mall.
 The ambiance at il Poggio is cozy, warm and inviting.
 The pasta dishes are authentic, fresh and delicious and the wine list is extensive.

-There are a handful of options for fine dining at The Viceroy, too.
+There are several great options for fine dining at The Viceroy, too.
 The Nest at The Viceroy features delicious fusion dishes like sushi, noodle bowls, and other Asian-inspired entrées.
 Eight K is another must-try at The Viceroy, its Executive Chef Will Nolan, a finalist of 2012 Food & Wine “The Peoples Best New Chef” has created an eclectic, interesting menu sure to tickle everyone’s taste buds with menu items including alpine mountain game, seafood and Sourthern comfort food.

 Head to the Snowmass Kitchen, located in the new Westin Snowmass for sophisticated ski in ski out dining.
 The seasonal menu is delicious and healthy, the dining room sits slopeside, and private dining rooms are available for any special occasion.